braedon/play/README.md

 You will need a Google Play Music account with All Access set up.

 Add your account details to a config file called `play.cfg` and place it in the root directory.
-The id for a mobile device registered with your account is required to stream music with `/stream/<songId>`.
-The current devices registered can be retrieved with `/devices`.
+The id for an android device is required for some endpoints.
+If a `device` is not specified, the computer's MAC address will be used as an ID.
+This usually works, but if not, set it manually.
+The current devices associated with your account can be retrieved with `/devices`.
 ```
 [login]
 email = <google account email>